Icinga/icinga-powershell-plugins/doc/30-Upgrading-Plugins.md

 As for both previous plugins, we reworked used partition space with changes for % values with Icinga for Windows 1.5.0 and fixed minor issues from the ground up.

+#### Invoke-IcingaCheckPerfCounter

+We fixed a spelling issue on the command itself, which was `Invoke-IcingaCheckPerfcounter` before and now properly displays `Invoke-IcingaCheckPerfCounter`.
+For that reason your current plugin configuration will change.
+To resolve this beforehand, rename the custom variable within your Icinga Director to match the new uppercase `C` for `Counter`, before importing new configuration baskets.

 ## Upgrading to v1.4.0 (2021-03-02)

 ### Plugin Configuration <span style="color:#F6BE00">(Breaking Changes)</span>